uo-ec607/lectures/07-web-apis/07-web-apis.md

 install.packages(c("jsonlite", "listviewer"))
 ```

 We might as well load the tidyverse now, since we'll be using that a fair bit anyway.
-I'll also set my preferred ggplot2 theme for the rest of this document.
+It's not necessary, but 'll also set my preferred ggplot2 theme for the rest of this document.

 ```r
 library(tidyverse)
 theme_set(hrbrthemes::theme_ipsum())
 ```

 ## Recap from last time